15 tips for designing a great country home

-The dining table is part of the heart of the home and serves not only as the place to eat, but also to meet, discuss, pray, play and work.
-The dining area requires lighting for different moods and purposes, comfortable heating and a large enough space for extended, larger group seating.
-The dining/kitchen area can be expanded with an additional seating area, with a log burner or open fire (typically furbished with sleeping dog and or cats) to create a real feeling of home.
+The dining table is part of the heart of the home and serves as the place to eat, meet, discuss, play and work.
+The dining area requires lighting for different moods and purposes, a heating source, and a large enough space for extended, larger group seating.
+The dining/kitchen area can be expanded with an additional seating area.

 The living room provides seating for relaxing, reading, entertaining and entertainment, enjoyed by all the family, even if it is in turns.
-The living areas should make the most of the views offered by the garden and rural setting, with windows and doors framing these views.
+It should make the most of the views offered by the garden and rural setting, with windows and doors framing these views.

 A sliding door to enable you to close off living areas is useful.

-A dedicated office, studio or workshop space is ideal.
-However if your lifestyle requires you to work in the home, or if you have clients or business people visiting, position your office near the main entrance to make life easier.
+A dedicated office, studio or workshop space is always useful.
+However, if your lifestyle requires you to work in the home, or if you have clients or business people visiting, position your office near the main entrance to make life easier.

-Bedrooms are our personal spaces.
-Consider size, furniture layout, sunlight, views, and the effects of night light and noise.
-Consider acoustic insulation between living and bedrooms.
+Consider size, furniture layout, sunlight, views, the effects of night light, and acoustic insulation between living areas and bedrooms.

-If possible try to design children’s rooms to be similar sizes, and have spaces that cater to their personal interests.
 The main bedroom is a special room of the house and should enjoy views of garden and rural ambience.
-Ensure there is room for adequate storage space or a walk-in wardrobe.
-A bedroom chair provides grace to the room.
-Guest rooms can be temporarily converted into your living space or a separate building with all the facilities of a motel with a homely touch.
+Ensure there is room for adequate storage space or walk-in wardrobe, and perhaps a bedroom.
+Guest rooms can be temporarily converted into a living space or put into a separate building with all the facilities of a motel.

-Bathrooms should have good light, ventilation and be easy to heat.
+Bathrooms should have good light, ventilation, and be easy to heat.
 Separate rooms for bath, shower and toilet, dimensioned to allow for disability access, may be preferable for the changing needs of families.
-Ideally toilet rooms should include a good-sized hand basin and be ventilated with an outside window.
-For the family bathroom proximity to the bedrooms is ideal.
+Include a good-sized hand basin and ventilation with an outside window.
+The family bathroom should be close to the bedrooms.

-It is also practical to have a toilet near the back door and, if working from home, locate this toilet so clients don’t walk through the private areas of your home.
+It is also practical to have a toilet near the back door.
+If you are working from home, locate this toilet so clients don’t walk through the private areas of your home.

 THE BACK DOOR

-The back door ideally is located next to the laundry with a clothesline outside.
-As a room or hallway it can include storage for recycling, coat and shoes, cat bed and pet food, containers for potatoes etc.
+This works well if it opens up into the laundry and garage, and has a clothesline right outside.
+It can include storage for recycling, coat and shoes, cat bed and pet food, containers for potatoes etc.

-Designing a house to maximise sunlight and views in a functional layout is a lot easier without a 6x6m garage in its floor plan.
-For county living I recommend the garage is separate with perhaps a covered walkway to the back door.
+Designing a house to maximise sunlight and views in a functional layout is a lot easier without a huge garage in its floor plan.
+For country living, I recommend the garage is separate and you have a covered walkway to the back door.
 The garage can then be designed to incorporate the workshop, stock feed storage, garden tools, firewood shed and other lifestyle block requirements.

 In choosing your house site, work through a rough concept for your house layout and see how well it works and if need be, seek architectural advice.